louakedwayl/pong/README.md

 # Pong
-his project is about creating a website for the Pong contest!
+his project is about creating a website for the Pong contest.

 <p align="center">
   <img src="images/Pong_layout.png" alt="Pong Layout">